kimmelsg/react-starter/README.md

 ## Start

-Clone the repo and `npm install`.
+Clone the repo and `docker-compose up`

+...or use VS Code, have node installed:

+-  `npm install`.
-Open VS Code, in the debugger tab, start `Server / Browser`.
+- Open VS Code, in the debugger tab, start `Server / Browser`.

 The app is now running in Chrome.
 Any errors will be shown on the correct line in your editor.

 ## Develop